dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 ### December patch behavior changes

-The specific behavior change for .NET Framework is how the `SameSite` property interprets the `None` value.
+The specific behavior change for .NET Framework is how the `SameSite` property interprets the `None` value:

-* Before the patch a value of `None` meant "Do not emit the attribute at all".
+* Before the patch a value of `None` meant:
+  * Do not emit the attribute at all.
 * After the patch:
   * A value of `None`it means "Emit the attribute with a value of `None`".
   * A `SameSite` value of `(SameSiteMode)(-1)` causes the attribute not to be emitted.